Cory-Zhao/Blackjack/README.md

 # Blackjack

-This app is made using react native and expo.
-It represents the single deck, single player blackjack game.
-The code includes state manipulation, hooks and events, reading in deck information from a json, and accessing card images from a file. $1000 will automatically be given to the player if the player happens to go broke.
+This application is developed using React Native and Expo, offering a streamlined experience for a single deck, single player blackjack game.
+The codebase incorporates advanced techniques such as state manipulation, hooks, and event handling.
+It efficiently reads deck information from a JSON file and accesses card images stored in a local directory.
+Additionally, to enhance the gaming experience, players are automatically provided with $1000 in virtual currency if their balance reaches zero, ensuring uninterrupted gameplay.

 ### How it looks
 ![IMG_0219_1_325x703](https://github.com/Cory-Zhao/Blackjack/assets/91992519/e7c60b07-3890-454c-b617-5ef40410bc65)